-ENCROCHAT HACK EXCLUSIVE: Friendly car garage boss charged with cocaine supply and keeping gun on pr
+ENCROCHAT: Friendly car garage boss charged over cocaine conspiracy and keeping gun on premises

-A CAR garage boss has been charged with drug supply and keeping a firearm and ammunition at his business premises following the Encrochat hack.
+EXCLUSIVE: A CAR garage boss has been charged with conspiracy to supply drugs and keeping a firearm and ammunition at his business premises following the Encrochat hack.

 He is also charged with being illegally in possession at Wiggins Autos on July 1 of a Heckler and Koch USP 9mm gun and more than 30 rounds of ammunition.